kivy/pyobjus/docs/source/api.rst

 .. function:: objc_arr(some_array)

-    Initialize `NSArray` type
+    Initialize a `NSArray` type

     :param some_array: List of parameters.
 For eg:

     .. code-block:: python

         objc_arr(objc_str('Hello'), objc_str('some str'), objc_i(42))